Lugdunum3D/Lugdunum/doc/guidelines.md

 Do not define implicit conversions, use the `explicit` keyword for conversion operators and single-argument-constructors.

-Even with the `explicit` keyword, only use user defined conversions when it's meaningfull in some particular cases.
+Even with the `explicit` keyword, only use user-defined conversions when it is meaningful in some particular cases.
 In Lugdunum, we use them to convert types from our Vulkan abstraction to native Vulkan types.

 **Example:**